cjihrig/credit-card/README.md

         - `cardTypes` (object) - An object used to validate credit card types.
 This allows new types, such as custom gift cards, to be defined.
         - `expiryMonths` (object) - An object used to override default values related to expiry months.
         - `expiryYears` (object) - An object used to override default values related to expiry years.
+        - `schema` (object) - An object defining the names of the expected card property names.
+This is useful for supporting card data in a slightly different format.
+This can define `cardType`, `number`, `expiryMonth`, `expiryYear`, and `cvv` names.
   - Returns
     - object - An object containing the input card data and the results of validation.
 Should adhere to the following schema:
         - `card` (object) - This holds the value of the `card` argument.